-Top that beauty with some bangers, mash and gravy and you're all set.
-You could put in the extra effort and make gravy from scratch but when I watched the chef on the TV show use gravy powder, I decided to do the same.
+Top that beauty with some bangers, mash, and gravy and you're all set.
+You could put in the extra effort and make gravy from scratch for extra deliciousness.

-I could have the yorkshire pudding alone it was so darn delicious.
+I could have the Yorkshire pudding alone it was so darn delicious.
 Buttery, airy, with a golden crisp bottom, it was hard to stop it.
-Next time I see toad in the hole on a menu, I won't hesitate to order it!
+Next time I see a toad in the hole on a menu, I won't hesitate to order it!

 For more comfort dish inspiration check out this creamy mustard chicken with bacon sauce!